What is a CadQuery?

 CadQuery is licensed under the terms of the Apache Public License, version 2.0.

 A copy of the license can be found at http://www.apache.org/licenses/LICENSE-2.0

-If you would like IDE support, you can use CadQuery inside of FreeCAD.
+You can use CadQuery inside of FreeCAD.
 There's an excellent plugin module here https://github.com/jmwright/cadquery-freecad-module

 Installing -- FreeStanding Installation